reddit12345/COMP3040A2/README.md

  ### Hosting the resume in a static website
 1. Rename your resume to "**index.md**", this lets Jekyll-powered Github to run the resume as the main page of the static site.
-2. You may use templates that are already given
+2. You may use templates by forking pre-existing samples by other users by forking to your repository

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA2NDkzNjY1Myw5NjI0Mjc1MDQsMzUxMz
-I0MTgxLDEyMTc1Mjg2MDksMTA3OTIyMzA5LC02NDI0MjAwOTcs
-MTY2MjMyMTk0NCwtMzI5MzQ1NTY5LC0xMTY5MDIzODAxLDE1Mz
-c3MzE5MzksMTgyMDY2MzYyNiwtMjA4ODc0NjYxMl19
+eyJoaXN0b3J5IjpbMTY3NzE5MTgyNCwyMDY0OTM2NjUzLDk2Mj
+QyNzUwNCwzNTEzMjQxODEsMTIxNzUyODYwOSwxMDc5MjIzMDks
+LTY0MjQyMDA5NywxNjYyMzIxOTQ0LC0zMjkzNDU1NjksLTExNj
+kwMjM4MDEsMTUzNzczMTkzOSwxODIwNjYzNjI2LC0yMDg4NzQ2
+NjEyXX0=
 -->